Telemundo: SAG-AFTRA

 The agreement was renewed in 2021, including an increase in overnight rest periods from 10 to 11 hours, except for on-location work; additional language tackling sexual harassment and audition safety; and an increase in the current health and pension plan contribution rate by 0.5 percent once the contract ends.

 2016 presidential election

 On May 28, 2016, filmmaker Andrew Marcus caught a cameraman from Telemundo filming a #NeverTrump protest in San Diego.
 According to the filmmaker, the protest was staged.
-L. Brent Bozell III, the president of Media Research Center responded by demanding Telemundo to apologize to Donald Trump and to fire the crew involved with the incident.
-Meanwhile, Ken Oliver-Méndez, the director of MRC Latino, described that the incident as a "self-inflicted wound on Telemundo's credibility."
+L. Brent Bozell III, the president of Media Research Center responded by demanding Telemundo apologize to Donald Trump and to fire the crew involved with the incident.
+Meanwhile, Ken Oliver-Méndez, the director of MRC Latino, described the incident as a "self-inflicted wound on Telemundo's credibility."
 Telemundo responded to Oliver-Méndez by claiming that "the integrity of the broadcast was not compromised since the material was not used by the Network news team."
 Telemundo also claimed that the network is "known for its balance and accuracy," and that it "did not, nor would it ask any full-time or temporary worker to stage events."